-All models are equipped with a fan inside the exterior refrigerator compartment.
-This fan pulls ambient temperature air across the condensation coils on the backside of the refrigerator to aid in the cooling.
-The fan switch, shown below, is mounted on the left panel as you enter the trailer on 19 and 20 ft. models.
-On all other models, the fan operation is automatic and built into the fan assembly.
-You may desire to turn the fan off when using your patio, due to its noise.
+A fan switch, shown below, is mounted on the left panel as you enter the trailer on 19 and 20 ft. models.
+On all other models, refrigerators vent through the roof and do not require a fan.
 The fan is thermostatically controlled when the switch is on.

-The fan increases the cooling efficiency of the refrigerator; therefore Airstream recommends leaving the switch on whenever the patio is not in use.
+The fan increases the cooling efficiency of the refrigerator; therefore Airstream recommends leaving the switch on whenever possible.
 Please note that turning the fan off during hot, humid weather conditions may substantially affect the cooling capacity of the refrigerator.